Beecher Island: History

 Westward immigration in the 1860s broke the treaties between the Great Plains tribes and the United States.
 The Cheyenne, Arapahoe, and Sioux Indians saw their hunting grounds being overrun by trails and homesteads.
-Alarmed, they began sporadic raids against settlers 1864-1868.
+Alarmed, they began sporadic raids against settlers in 1864–1868.

-Major George "Sandy" Forsyth, was commissioned to take fifty frontiersmen and locate the Indians doing the raiding.
+Major George "Sandy" Forsyth was commissioned to take fifty frontiersmen and locate the Indians doing the raiding.
 On the afternoon of September 16, 1868, an Indian trail was found and the troop followed it towards an encampment.
-Sioux scouts alerted their warriors nearby threat.
+Sioux scouts alerted their warriors nearby to the threat.
 The Indians were located on the Arikaree Fork of the Republican River.
-Roman Nose, Indian war leader was among those in the camp.
+Roman Nose, Indian war leader, was among those in the camp.

 The Forsyth setup camp on the south side of the Arickaree Fork.
 Toward dawn, Indian scouts happened onto the camp.
 Fighting began and reinforcements were called from the Indian camps.

 Forsyth organized a defense on the low-lying island in the Arickaree.
-Protected by hastily dug rifle pits the Forsyth and his men held out for nine days.
+Protected by hastily dug rifle pits, Forsyth and his men held out for nine days.
 Six scouts were killed and fifteen, including Forsyth, were injured.
-Scouts were sent out at night to bring help form Fort Wallace.
+Scouts were sent out at night to bring help from Fort Wallace.

 Because his invulnerability had been damaged earlier, Roman Nose held back from the battle as he performed the rituals to restore his power.
-While watching the battle from a bluff he was hit by rifle fire and died from his wounds.
+While watching the battle from a bluff, he was hit by rifle fire and died from his wounds.
 Indian losses are unknown and the numbers disputed.

 The island was named in honor of Lieutenant Fred Beecher, who was killed during the engagement.